Krrishraghav/Deploy-APKs/README.md

 # 🚀 Parallel APK Installer (Multi-Device) – Web UI

 A robust, web-based tool for **installing and launching APKs on multiple Android devices at once**.
-Enter your device IPs, select your APK/ADB files, configure parallelism and launch settings, and deploy apps with zero hassle—all from your browser.
+Enter your device IPs, select your APK/ADB files, configure parallelism and launch settings, and deploy apps with zero hassle—all from your browser. testing

 ## ✨ Features